Dickinson-COMP-491-492/website/docs/syllabus.md

 ##### Exceptional Work

-Exceptional work shows an engagement with the assignment that is above and beyond expectations.
+Exceptional work shows an engagement with the assignment that is above and beyond nominal expectations.

 Exceptional work is work that in the judgement of the instructor:
 - clearly meets all of the assignment requirements.